-The average number of aquatic invertebrates per m of water in West Fork Ikalukrok Creek was low (<2 invertebrates/m) from 2000 to 2002, but higher from 2015 to 2017 (Figure 28).
-In 2015, the aquatic invertebrate density was very high (27.7/m) and was dominated by mayflies.
-The percent Chironomidae exceeded the EPT in four of the six years (Figure 29).
+The average number of aquatic invertebrates per m3 of water in West Fork Ikalukrok Creek was low (<2 invertebrates/m3) from 2000 to 2002, but higher from 2015 to 2018 (Figure 28).
+In 2015, the aquatic invertebrate density was very high (27.7 invertebrates/m3) and was dominated by mayflies.
+The percent Chironomidae exceeded the EPT in five of the seven years (Figure 29).
 Taxa richness varied from 15 to 21 taxa per site over the sample years (Figure 30).

 Figure 28.
-Average aquatic invertebrate densities $\pm$ 1SD in West Ikalukrok Creek.
+Average aquatic invertebrate densities ± 1SD in West Fork Ikalukrok Creek.

 Figure 29.
-Percent Chironomidae and EPT in West Ikalukrok Creek.
+Percent Chironomidae and EPT in West Fork Ikalukrok Creek.

 Figure 30.
-Aquatic invertebrate taxa richness in West Ikalukrok Creek.
+Aquatic invertebrate taxa richness in West Fork Ikalukrok Creek.

-Fish have not been caught or been observed in West Fork Ikalukrok Creek, which may be due to degraded water quality in Ikalukrok Creek from various seeps, including the Cub Creek seep (located approximately 2 km downriver).
-These mineral seeps likely create a chemical barrier to fish passage.
+Fish sampling has occurred each sample year using minnow traps.
+Fish have not been caught or observed in West Fork Ikalukrok Creek.
+Absence of fish may be due to degraded water quality in Ikalukrok Creek from various seeps, including the Cub Creek seep (located approximately 2 km downriver).
+These mineral seeps likely contribute to a chemical barrier to fish passage, preventing fish from moving into these productive habitats from overwintering areas located downstream.